Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 [TL;DR](https://www.howtogeek.com/435266/what-does-tldr-mean-and-how-do-you-use-it/): A summary of tasks to do

-- Answer the study questions about B-tree
+1. Answer the study questions about B-tree
-- Finish the *find_by_name* function
+2. Finish the *find_by_name* function
-- Run performance test and write analysis for single query
+3. Run performance test and write analysis for single query
-- Run performance test and write analysis for range query
+4. Run performance test and write analysis for range query

-Report is to be written in the *test/problem_4/report* file.
+Answers for 1,3 and 4 is to be written in the *test/problem_4/report* file.
 All tests should pass upon completion.

 Note: the performance test could take a long time to run.
 Advise to not change the test size in the code you submit to github.
 You can play with different sizes on your machine all you want.
 Change them back to the original settings before you commit and push.